 Without doubt Shang-Chi and the Ten Rings’ biggest strength lies in just how well it handles Asian culture.
 The engaging, heartfelt story eschews familiar tropes in favour of a more nuanced take on Chinese customs and mythology, and touches on the Asian-American experience in ways I suspect will resonate strongly with viewers from similar immigrant backgrounds.

-Liu acquits himself well in these action scenes and makes for a likeable lead overall.
-For her part, Awkwafina is predictably dependable in a comic relief role that doesn’t demand more than her usual fast-talking schtick, while Zhang is effective (if underutilised) as Xialing.
+Liu acquits himself well in these action scenes and makes for a likable lead overall.
+For her part, Awkwafina is predictably solid in a comic relief role that doesn’t demand more than her usual fast-talking schtick, while Zhang is effective (if underutilised) as Xialing.

-It’s Leung who ultimately steals the show, however, deftly shifting gears from love and longing to icy fury so well that Wenwu surely rates alongside Loki and Thanos as one of the MCU’s most nuanced villains.
+It’s Leung who ultimately steals the show, though.
+Through the film, Leung deftly shifts gears from love and longing to icy fury so well that Wenwu surely rates alongside Loki and Thanos as one of the MCU’s most nuanced villains.

 Part of the blame for this can be attributed to Cretton and screenwriters Dave Callaham and Andrew Lanham sticking so closely to the existing MCU playbook.
-The upshot of this is that Shang-Chi has inherited many familiar elements, and more importantly, familiar flaws at other recent Marvel Studios’ efforts.
+Because of this, Shang-Chi has inherited many familiar elements, and more importantly, familiar flaws from other recent Marvel Studios’ efforts.

 Then there’s the overuse of CGI, which (like so many other MCU blockbusters) fully rears its head in the overstuffed, undercooked mess of a third act, where a cathartic showdown between father and son inexplicably devolves into a hollow extended visual effects showcase.
 This whole sequence runs on far too long and quickly loses its narrative and emotional focus – a classic case of everyone involved mistaking spectacle for storytelling.